March was drawing to a close.

 今日は、引いて撮ることにした。

-A mild spring day.
+A warm spring day.

 小春日和。